Skip to content

 LandmarkGaping Gill

-The famous cave Gaping Gill is located in the Yorkshire Dales of England.
+The famous cave, Gaping Gill, is in the Yorkshire Dales of England.
 It has one of England’s most enormous underground caverns.
 Gaping Gill’s main chamber is 129 metres (423 feet) long, 31 metres (101 feet) deep, and 25 metres (82 feet) high.
 After redirecting a beck that runs into the cavern, John Birbeck entered Alum Pot in 1842.
 He began the first partial exploration of the cave.

-Local farmworkers helped him descend until he reached a ledge at a depth of 58 metres (190ft).
-He inspired the naming of the ledge.
-In 1895, a Frenchman named Edouard Martel made it through the path to the bottom of the grotto.
-The cavern’s base is difficult to access; thus, tourists are only welcomed twice a year.
-The neighbourhood pothole club Bradford and Craven set up a winch mechanism so guests could be lowered into the cavern to explore.
+Local farmworkers helped him descend until he reached a ledge of 58 metres (190ft).
+He inspired the ledge’s naming.
+In 1895, a Frenchman named Edouard Martel made it through the path to the bottom of the cave.
+The cavern’s base is inaccessible; thus, tourists are only welcomed twice a year.
+The neighbourhood pothole club Bradford and Craven set up a winch mechanism so guests could be allowed to explore the cavern.

 Lud’s Church

-Lud’s Church, despite its name, is actually a moss-covered cavern in the Peak District.
-The Church is a 59-foot (18-metre) deep chasm in the Roaches gritstone that was formed by a massive landslide.
-It has been entirely covered in thick, green moss over the years.
+Despite its name, Lud’s Church is a moss-covered cavern in the Peak District.
+The Church is a 59-foot (18-metre) deep chasm in the Roaches gritstone formed by a massive landslide.
+Over the years, it has been entirely covered in thick, green moss.

 The origin of the name Lud’s Church dates back to the 15th century when it functioned as a haven for people who did not practise the established religions of the period to gather and worship without fear of persecution.
 They were known as Lollards and were adherents of John Wycliffe, a pioneering church reformer.
 Gradback, Quarnford, Buxton, Derbyshire, SK17 0SU is close to Lud’s Church.